Pion bremsstrahlung in the splitting function formalism and the dark photon production

-The comparison of the total cross sections for the negatively charged pion beam momentum $P=50$\,GeV corresponding to the NA64h experiment (see Fig.\,\ref{fig:pipcomp}) shows that due to the amplification by the pion electromagnetic form factor, the inelastic pion bremsstrahlung process makes the main contribution to the production of dark photons with masses $m_{\gamma^\prime}=$\,0.4--1.3\,GeV.
+The comparison of the total cross sections for the negatively charged pion beam momentum $P=50$\,GeV corresponding to the NA64h experiment (see figure~\ref{fig:pipcomp}) shows that due to the amplification by the pion electromagnetic form factor, the inelastic pion bremsstrahlung process makes the main contribution to the production of dark photons with masses $m_{\gamma^\prime}=$\,0.4--1.3\,GeV.
 However, at $m_{\gamma^\prime}=$\,1.3--3.5\,GeV the Drell--Yan-like QCD process dominates.
 Bear in mind that the earlier study~\cite{Curtin:2023bcf} considered only the proton-induced Drell--Yan-like process and concluded that in the SpinQuest experiment its input is suppressed in comparison with the pion bremsstrahlung (estimated using LO ChPT beyond the limits of its applicability).
 It is worth reevaluating the prospects of SpinQuest and its successor DarkQuest in the search for dark photons.

 Finally, we have studied the energy distributions of the dark photons produced both in the inelastic pion bremsstrahlung~\eqref{eq:dphspectrum} and in the Drell--Yan-like process~\eqref{eq:dphEdistr}.
 We conclude that a noticeable fraction of high-energetic dark photons from pion bremsstrahlung makes them detectable (if any are produced) in the NA64h experiment.
 We have also estimated the mean energies~\eqref{eq:meanE-brem}, \eqref{eq:meanE-qcd} of the dark photons in the mass range $m_{\gamma^\prime}=$\,0.4--3.5\,GeV produced from the secondary pions with the momenta typical for the T2K, DUNE and SHiP experiments, since pion bremsstrahlung is also the novel dark photon production mechanism in proton beam-dump experiments.